MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-holographic.md

 You can anchor your guide to the real world in Microsoft Dynamics 365 Guides by using a QR code anchor, circular code anchor, or holographic anchor.
 This article shows how to anchor a guide with a holographic anchor.
 [Learn about other types of anchors and when to use them](pc-app-anchor.md).

 > [!NOTE]
-> An object anchor created with [Azure Object Anchors](pc-app-anchor-azure-object.md) is preferred over a holographic anchor when:
+> An object anchor created with [Object Anchors](pc-app-anchor-azure-object.md) is preferred over a holographic anchor when:
-> - The target object is [suitable for object detection](pc-app-anchor-azure-object.md#best-practices-for-choosing-a-target-object-for-your-object-anchor)
+> - The target object is [suitable for object detection](pc-app-anchor-object-best-practices.md)
 > - Accuracy needs are high
 > - The target object is available in the real world to scan with HoloLens
 > - Holograms need to be consistently positioned at the same location<br>